JulioCandela1993/BDRP_DistributedGraphs/1.Hadoop/README.md

 export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64
 ```

-#### 5.2 Configure core-site.xml file
+#### 5.3 Configure core-site.xml file

 This file allows to set up HDFS and Hadoop Map Reduce properties.
-This file resides in each note and ,specifically, we can assign the URL for the current NameNode running as well as I/O settings for HDFS and Map Reduce.
+This file resides in each node and ,specifically, allows to identify where the namenodes are running as well as I/O settings for HDFS and Map Reduce.
 Likewise, we can specify the temporal storage for map reduce operations.

 * Open the file to edit: